 Frances Shelley is a composer / improvisor / pianist based in East Anglia in the UK.
 She has recently signed as a composer with Manners McDade.
 Classically trained, she makes music by mixing piano with electronic and acoustic sound.
 She performs as a solo artist and as one half of the soundscape and piano duo Pianofield.
 Her new album A PLACE THAT EXISTS, a new piano and electronic work inspired by uninhabited landscapes is due out before Xmas 2019.

 Her focus is on composing contemporary classical piano and electronic music for publishing, sync and live performance.
-She has a special interest in realtime live improvisation, investigating the moment of creation, when the artist responds in real time, before the intellect gets involved.
-Her first album Interiors was released in 2005, a deeply absorbing work influenced by the extraordinary 12 Century former monastery that has become her home butleypriory.co.uk.
-This was followed in 2010 by her second album Wilderness Rhapsodies; this time she builds on the idea of reflecting her surroundings by taking the listener outside to the bleak Suffolk landscape in winter.
-The music is again piano based, but more developed and considered, with the addition of electronic and manipulated sounds.
+She has a special interest in realtime live improvisation, investigating the moment of creation, and responding to the environment which makes all her performances unique.
+Her first album Interiors was released in 2005, a work influenced by the extraordinary 12 Century former monastery that has become her home butleypriory.co.uk.
+This was followed in 2010 by her second album Wilderness Rhapsodies; this time she takes the listener outside to the bleak Suffolk landscape in winter.
+Thomas Dolby describes the music as ‘ Slow burning atmospheric beauty, an otherworldly landscape that takes you to another time and space’

-Recent performances include playing Latitude Festival in July 2018, Abbey Hall Eye in September 2018.
+Recent performances include playing at Q3 Ambientfest in Potsdam, Latitude Festival July 2018, and Snape Maltings.
 Commissions include collaborations with visual artists at the Nevill Keating gallery in London, De La Warr gallery in Sussex, the Aldeburgh Beach Lookout tower, and The National Trust's Sutton Hoo site.
-Her installation with Matthew and Pauline Bickerton, involving a solar powered grand piano, several computers and three 15-foot-high tree sculptures on Aldeburgh beach can be seen here: www.seatrees.uk.
-She is currently working as one half 'Pianofield' - an electronic ensemble using soundscape samples and keyboards.
-They developed the 'solar powered grand piano' with which she can be found performing regularly at festivals throughout the country this year.
+Her installation on involving a solar powered grand piano, several computers and three 15-foot-high tree sculptures on Aldeburgh beach can be seen here: www.seatrees.uk.
+Working with Pianofield she has developed the unique 'solar powered grand piano' with which she can be found performing regularly at festivals throughout the UK and Germany

 Work In Progress